openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ## Channels

-The following table summarises the channels available for the Flush OnOff Thermostat 2 -:
+The following table summarises the channels available for the ZMNKID -:

 | Channel Name | Channel ID | Channel Type | Category | Item Type |
 |--------------|------------|--------------|----------|-----------|